EU launches investigation into Chinese optical fibre cable imports

 EU anti-dumping investigations take up to 15 months, but provisional duties can be put in place within eight.
 Final tariffs, if imposed, would normally apply for five years.

-The largest producers in the EU are Italy's Prysmian Group <PRY.MI>, U.S. company Corning <GLW.N> and France-based Nexans <NEXS.PA> and Acome.
+The largest producers in the EU are Italy's Prysmian Group, U.S. company Corning and France-based Nexans and Acome.

 The Commission has already carried out a series of investigations into glass fibre products from China and imposed tariffs.
 It also has 29 ongoing trade defence investigations, 18 of them including products from China.